japhet-ye/Team-Naviaki/README.md

 # Team-Naviaki
 Source code for the autonomy algorithm for Team Navikai Robosub

+# Hardware Used
+We are using the Jetson Xavier, Jetson Nano, and Pixhawk as processor boards that wil run the autonomy software.
+The idea to use these specific boards is because we wanted to implement Machine Learning algorithms via Computer Vision to allow the submarine to "see" it's targets.

 # initial high level source code
 ```
 // pseudo code